Turn every technical claim into a proof-backed story

 Why should technical stories connect to behavioral stories?

-Most technical interviews branch into ownership, collaboration, or tradeoff questions.
+Most technical meetings branch into ownership, collaboration, or tradeoff questions.
 If your technical story has no human or process angle, it becomes harder to defend under follow-up questions.

 How does this connect to UNEMPLOYI product pages?

-Use the coding interview landing page for the keyword cluster, then move to pricing or download once the public workflow matches your technical preparation needs.
+Use the coding meeting landing page for the keyword cluster, then move to pricing or download once the public workflow matches your technical preparation needs.

 References and supporting links